-The Regional Traffic Safety Programs also have funding available for local terrestrial radio, billboards, online advertising, and broadcast television spots which is identified in each appropriate RTSP countermeasure strategy project.
+Further, the Regional Traffic Safety Programs have funding available for local terrestrial radio, billboards, digital advertising, and broadcast television spots which are identified in each appropriate RTSP countermeasure strategy project.

 The GHSP will follow all Federal guidelines for purchasing media and advertising for highway safety messages with Federal highway safety funds.
 Paid advertising is a part of West Virginia's comprehensive program designed to address the highway safety performance targets identified in the 3HSP Performance Plan (Section 3.0).